 1. Pipes and ducts that you see attached to the roof of a basement car park

-As with most internal parts of a strata lot, the boundaries of the car spaces extend from the upper surface of the floor to the under side of their ceiling.
+As with most internal parts of a strata lot, the boundaries of the car spaces extend from the upper surface of the floor to the underside of their ceiling.
 The pipes and ducts that are attached to the underside of the slab above are within the cubic space of the car spaces.
 However even though they exist within the airspace of lot, they are common property because they serve more than one lot or common property.
-This only applies provided the pipes were in place at the time of registration of the plan.
-To add further pipes or ducts at a later date requires the creation of an easement.
+This only applies provided the pipes were in place at the time of registration of the plan – maintenance or replacement of those pipes within the same structural space after registration of the plan is permitted, and those maintained or replaced pipes will remain common property.
+To add further pipes or ducts sitting outside that structural space after registration of the plan requires the creation of an easement.

 2. Structural columns supporting a balcony overhanging a courtyard